-Family-owned businesses, farmers markets and museums are just a few of the reasons why I love exploring small towns in my home state of New York.
+Family-owned businesses, farmers’ markets, and museums are just a few of the reasons why I love exploring small towns in my home state of New York.
 Just a drive or a bus/train ride away, I love leaving the busy energy of New York City behind me for the peaceful charm of small towns in Upstate New York.
-Whether you’re planning a snowy winter wonderland getaway or family summer vacation, here are our tops 29+ picks for the best upstate New York towns to choose from for your next trip.
+Whether you’re planning a snowy winter wonderland getaway or a family summer vacation, here are our tops picks for the best upstate New York towns to choose from for your next trip.

 Getting Around Upstate New York

 Getting around upstate New York can be tricky if you don’t own a car.
 But worry not, there are different ways to get around.
 From trains to buses to car rentals — here is how to visit a cute small town in upstate New York.